andreafabrizi/DNSProxy/README.md

 ## Disclaimer
 WHEN FULL-ANONIMITY IS A CONCERN, make sure to host *nslookup.php* on a trustable server !

 To be clear, the PHP script DOES DO the underlying (infamously leaking) "system call", the "classic DNS request".
 Such system call relies on different mechanisms to resolve DNS, and in case of hosting providers, such mechanism are managed by the hosting provider.
 Hence, supposedly optimised for best speed and caching.
-Such system calls are therefore outside the control of DNSP as a software: all DNSP does is tunneling **and** avoids leakage of UDP qry.
+Such system calls are therefore outside the control of DNSP as a software: all DNSP does is tunneling **and** avoids leakage of UDP queries.

-That said, you MUST use an external server that you trust and you can deploy on !
+That said, you **MUST** use an external server that you trust and you can deploy stuff on !
-And do not forget to check that 127.0.0.1 becomes your unique system-wide resolver.
+**Do not forget to ensure that 127.0.0.1 is your unique system resolver (/etc/resolv.conf)**.

 Beware, having the PHP script running on the same local machine (not using a remote webservice) makes no sense and WILL make ALL of your DNS queries leaking.
 Useful for TESTING purposes only !!